Residue sums for superconformal indices: Towards higher rank indices

 In the above ${}_{r} \mathcal{W}_{r}^{(k)}$ is what we define as the $k$th-summand of an \textit{almost} well-poised finite basic hypergeometric series, which is expressed as (see Appendix \ref{app:double-basic})

 We have illustrated this second part of the residue evaluation in Figure \ref{fig:SU3schematic} (b).
 Then by summing the residues we obtain the $SU(3)$ Macdonald index

-where the second line subtracts the enclosed poles on the unit circle at $s_1=y_1^{-1}y_2$ and $s_1=y_1y_2^{-1}$, which in fact give the same residue.
+where the second line implements the prescription \eqref{eq:contour-prescr} for dealing with poles on the $s_1$ unit circle.
 The summand for fixed $b$ in the first line of equation \eqref{eq:finalexpressionsI3SU(3)} is expressible as a double basic hypergeometric functions, defined in Appendix \ref{app:double-basic}, namely $\Phi_{3:2;3}^{3:3;4}$ and $\Phi_{3:2;4}^{3:3;5}$.
-These functions generalized basic hypergeometric series to doubly infinite series.
+These functions generalize basic hypergeometric series to doubly infinite series.
 In contrast to the (single) basic hypergeometric series, they are far less extensively studied in mathematical literature \cite{Srivastava_Jain_1986}.
 Their study is limited to restrictive specializations, including Jackson's $q$-Appel functions \cite{Jackson1942}, with specific choices of variables \cite{Gasper_Rahman_2004}.
 So, unlike for $SU(2)$ case, we are not able to simplify our expression any further using identities of these double basic hypergeometric functions, as we did with the basic hypergeometric functions in Section \ref{sec:mcd-n=4-su2}.

-However, as studied in Section \ref{ssec:prod-forms} for the $SU(2)$, the closed form expressions for the residue sum can be used to deduce interesting specializations where the index simplifies.
+However, as studied in Section \ref{ssec:prod-forms} for $SU(2)$ gauge group, the closed form expressions for the residue sum can be used to deduce interesting specializations where the index simplifies.
 In particular, due to its analytic dependence on the fugacity $t$, we can consider limits outside the naive domain of convergence $|t|<1$.
 In the present case, we mention a considerable simplification for $t=1$, in which case all (double) basic hypergeometric series collapse and we only keep the prefactors, \textit{i.e.}, the prefactors denoted by $\mathcal{Q}_{3}$ in \eqref{eq:finalexpressionsI3SU(3)}.
 Replacing $y_{1,2}=v^{\pm}$, we find

 This can be simplified into a product formula, which is a clear generalization of our $SU(2)$ result given in \eqref{eq:su2t=1product}, namely